-To further enhance its usability, the mainboard contains sensors and peripherals that demonstrates some of the many capabilities of the EFR32MG13.
-A 20-pin expansion header (EXP header) is also provided that allows connection of expansion boards (EXP boards) to the kit.
+To further enhance its usability, the Mainboard contains sensors and peripherals demonstrating some of the many capabilities of the MGM12P.

 1.1 Radio Boards

 A Wireless Starter Kit consists of one or more mainboards and radio boards that plug into the mainboard.
 Different radio boards are available, each featuring different Silicon Labs devices with different operating frequency bands.